mvolkmann/blog/src/ocaml.md

 ## Unorganized Content

-Keywords
-find a list of all the keywords is it the case that variable and function names cannot conflict with these?

 Type Inference
 OCaml infers most types
 almost never need to specify the types of variables or function parameters can declare with a type annotation with the syntax (name : type)

-Comments
-Is it (_ … _) for multiline comments?
-Are there single line comments?

 Variables
 variable names can include underscores, but not dashes